 - Put more marinate mixture when it tastes flat or almost tasteless.

-- It extends the cooking longer when the marinate tends to be watery.
+- It extends the preparation longer when the marinate tends to be watery.

 To make your cooking better, follow the suggestions below.
-These are ways on how your chicken glazed might become a masterpiece.
+These are ways on how your broiler glazed might become a masterpiece.

-- Make sure to buy good quality chicken meat that is fresh and young.
-Too old chicken’s meat is challenging and difficult to soften.
+- Make sure to buy good quality broiler meat that is fresh and young.
+Too old broiler's meat is challenging to soften.

-- Likewise, choose the fitting part of the chicken that absorbs the marinate faster.
-Breasts are the most difficult to marinate while the thigh-legs are more comfortable to grip.
+- Likewise, choose the fitting part of the broiler that absorbs the marinate faster.
+Breasts are the most difficult to marinate, while the thigh-legs are more comfortable to grip.